Chapter 03 · Boss design

 Two of the four bosses in Keeb Quest didn’t come from typing references at all.
 They came from games I was already playing.
 One I used to play as a kid.
 One I still play a lot.

 Neither had anything to do with typing.
-I just kept noticing that something about the specific feeling of playing those games, whatever was making them tense, might be something I could put into a boss fight.
+I kept noticing that the pressure in those games might be something I could put into a boss fight.
 Both worked out better than I thought they would.
-Here’s how each one ended up in the game.

 #Falling words